 While the findings suggest that relationships where the husband is the only person who drinks may tend towards less satisfaction, there is nothing to say that these relationships cannot work.
 Every relationship is different, and there are plenty of ways to have a satisfying and fulfilling relationship where only one partner drinks.

 If your husband is struggling with alcohol addiction, recovery may seem a long way away.
 The good news is that decades of scientific research have uncovered effective evidence-based treatment methods for recovery from alcohol addiction and substance abuse.
-According to the NIAAA, “no matter how severe the problem may seem, most people with an alcohol use disorder can benefit from some form of treatment.”
+According to the NIAAA, “No matter how severe the problem may seem, most people with an alcohol use disorder can benefit from some form of treatment.”

 Addiction recovery programs usually combine a range of treatment options tailored to each person’s needs.
 If your husband attends a rehabilitation program, he may participate in: